Meux Home: Meux family background

 Thomas Richard Meux was born on August 6, 1838, near Stanton, Tennessee.
 He received a degree from the University of Virginia then continued his education the University of Pennsylvania, studying medicine.
 After graduating in 1860, he moved back to Tennessee and started a medical practice.
 Along with his brother, John, Thomas Meux enlisted in the 9th Tennessee Infantry Regiment on May 24, 1861, just as the American Civil War was breaking out.
 His brother died a year later from wounds sustained in the Battle of Shiloh.

 Thomas Meux applied his medical skills while on the battlefield, unofficially at first, then was officially commissioned as an assistant surgeon.
 He continued to serve as an assistant surgeon until he was discharged by surrender in North Carolina on in May 1865.

 Remaining in Tennessee after the war, Meux married Mary Esther Davis in 1874.
 They started a family but decided to move the Central Valley of California.
-The Meux family arrived at the Sothern Pacific Hotel in Fresno in December 1887 and went to work building a permanent home.
+The Meux family arrived at the Southern Pacific Hotel in Fresno in December 1887 and went to work building a permanent home.